global-education-monitoring-report/wide2020/README.md

 Also, you can run the function without seeing the intermediate results by typing:

       quitely widetable, source(both) step(all) data_path(`dpath') output_path(`opath')

+It is also possible to define some **optional** arguments that allow to work on a reduced number of files.

+- nf: default value is 300.
+With this value all MICS and DHS files are read.
+To test the function it is recommended to use a value lower than 10.
+- country_name: to evaluate the function for a given country.
+- country_year: to evaluate the function for a given year.
+It requires defining the 'country_name'

+The arguments "nf", "country_name" and "country_year" are only used when step is "read".

 ## Testing